-Oil spills off the northeast coast of Brazil are characterized as the largest environmental disaster on the country's coast.
-Started in August 2019, the oil has been spreading and expanding the contaminated area.
+The 2019 oil spills off the northeast coast of Brazil are considered the largest environmental disaster on the country's coast.
+Started in August 2019, the oil has been spreading across the contaminated area.
 As of January 8, 2020, 998 locations in 120 municipalities and nine states in Northeast Brazil were accounted for, according to the Brazilian Institute of Environment and Natural Resources (IBAMA).
 It is estimated that around 2,000 tons of oil have been collected from the beaches.

 The investigation started when there was a significant amount of oil reaching the Brazilian beaches.
 Since then, several hypotheses have been created about the origin of the oil and its constitution.
 No country or company was blamed for contamination of the northeastern coast.
 Meanwhile, the Brazilian government, after 1 month of the first appearance of oil on beaches, took measures such as visits to affected sites and issued contradictory information regarding the risk of poisoning associated with contact with the oil, contradicting researchers and other sources regarding potential for environmental contamination of this disaster.